d2l-ai/d8/index.md

 `autodatasets` is a Python package to allow you to use your own datasets in various machine learning frameworks by a few lines of Python codes.
-It also provides hundreds of build-in datasets with a great of diversity to your machine learning algorithms.
+It also provides hundreds of build-in datasets with a great of diversity to test your machine learning algorithms.

 ## Installation